 Numbness in arms

 Sometimes when a heart attack is developing, one might experience numbness in their arms.
 They might even appear to be drifting towards one side.
 This is another sign of an impending heart attack and shouldn’t be overlooked.

-If one or more parts of the body stop responding, you cannot ignore the sign.
-It’s certainly hinting towards a serious situation.
-Commonly arms, shoulders and back of the neck might be affected.
+If one or more parts of the body stop responding, whether to voluntary movements or to sensations, you must not ignore the sign.
+It’s a clear indication of a serious situation.
+A heart attack can commonly affects arms, shoulders and back of the neck.